nginxinc/kubernetes-ingress/CONTRIBUTING.md

 ## Ask a Question

-To ask a question please use the [Github Discussions](https://github.com/nginxinc/kubernetes-ingress/discussions) feature.
+To ask a question please use [Github Discussions](https://github.com/nginxinc/kubernetes-ingress/discussions).

 You can also join our [Community Slack channel](https://community.nginx.org/joinslack) which has a wider NGINX audience.